October 17, 2024

 MARCH 4: MELBOURNE RECITAL CENTRE.
 Tickets on sale here.

 MARCH 6: SYDNEY OPERA HOUSE (UTZON ROOM).
-Tickets here.
+Extra show added by popular demand!
+9pm sold out, 6pm tickets here.

 MARCH 8: A FESTIVAL CALLED PANAMA.
 Tickets on sale here.